TERREMEMBER/znbase/docs/content/v2.1/manage/enterprise-edition/_index.md

         <div class="title">Create a read replica cluster</div>
       </div>
       <div class="body">
-        Create a YugabyteDB universe, with a primary cluster and one or more read replica clusters.
+        Create a ZNbaseDB universe, with a primary cluster and one or more read replica clusters.
       </div>
     </a>
   </div>